Flights to Hong Kong

 Hong Kong International Airport also serves as a land and sea transport hub for direct links to Mainland China.

-There is a coach station servicing Mainland China located in Terminal 2 that offers coach (bus) services to major cities in Guangdong Province.
+There is a Mainland /Macao Transport Centre located in the Arrivals Hall that offers coach (bus) services to major cities in Guangdong Province.

-Passengers transiting through Hong Kong International Airport on their way to one of eight ferry ports in the Pearl River Delta do not need to go through immigration and customs or reclaim baggage.
-Ferry tickets are sold at the Mainland/Macau Ticketing Counter located at Transfer Area E2 in Terminal 1.
+Passengers transiting through Hong Kong International Airport on their way to one of nine ferry ports in the Pearl River Delta do not need to go through immigration and customs or reclaim baggage.
+Ferry tickets are sold at the Mainland /Macao Ticketing Counter located at Transfer Area E2 in Terminal 1.
 Passengers will then take the automated people mover to SkyPier to board one of the high-speed ferries.